Bamburgh Castle – the Seat of Ancient Kings of Northumbria

 Bamburgh Castle Falls to Cannon Fire

 In 1464, during the Wars of the Roses, Bamburgh Castle was besieged for 9 months by the notorious Yorkist Richard Neville, Warwick the Kingmaker, Earl of Warwick.
 The castle’s defences had been improved at the turn of the century, but were no match for cannons.
 After a persistent barrage of artillery fire, Bamburgh Castle became the first English castle to fall to cannon fire.
 The castle was eventually handed back to the crown.
+A similar fate occurred at nearby Warkworth Castle, where seven shots of cannon fire forced it’s garrison to surrender.

 In 1603, after the Union of the Crowns where King James VI of Scotland acceded the throne of England, the threat of Scottish invasion had passed.
 With that, Bamburgh Castle was no longer seen as a strategic military fortress, and so the crown granted it to the Forster family.